Keysight/infrastructure/README.md

 - Instantiating devices: The idea is using the device definition in the Inventory a blueprint or template create as many devices needed to describe the infrastructure.
 - Defining Connections: Creating connections between device instances.

 The steps below will guide you in designing a simple network infrastructure having 4 hosts connected to a single switch.
-For simplicity, we will be using a hypothetical Generic Switch and Host architecture having minimal components.
+For simplicity, we will be using a hypothetical Generic Switch and Host having minimal components architecture.

 ### Building Infrastructure: Creating Device Inventory